 Learn practical navigation skills for adventure racing, hiking, ski touring, and mountaineering

 Our Alpine Navigation Fundamentals Course is a hands-on introduction to backcountry navigation.
-Over one day in the hills around Lake Tekapo, you’ll learn how to confidently use a topographic map, compass and terrain features to navigate without relying on GPS.
+Over 1-2 days in the hills around Lake Tekapo, you’ll learn how to confidently use a topographic map, compass and terrain features to navigate without relying on GPS.

 This course is ideal for adventure racers, trampers, ski tourers, hunters, mountaineers, and alpine climbers who want to move safely and independently in the mountains.